aaallami/Obli-FW/README.md

 This is only used to benchmark initialization and evaluation protocols as follows:

 ### Initialization protocol 1
-We have develope a lightweight initilaization protocol which is used to initalize the iptable in a bloomfilter.
-The gateway server is responsilbe on running this step.
+We have developed a lightweight initialization protocol that is used to initialize the iptable in a bloom filter.
+The gateway server is responsible for running this step.

-Inpute:
+Input:

 p=prime modulo which is set to 2199023288321

-B=the size of the bloom filter, here we set it to 1400000 just for the eas of test.
-Note that the B value should be set to 14000000 to guarantee a small FP rate.
+B=the size of the bloom filter, here we set it to 1400000 just for ease of test.
+The B value should be set to 14000000 to guarantee a small FP rate.

 n= ip list size

 k= number of hash functions

-a, b=two random values in the field/ring which are fixed through all the protocols for the k hashes and used to facilitate the hash fucntion.
+a and b=two random values in the field/ring which are fixed through all the protocols for the k hashes and used to facilitate the hash function.

 1- To compile the code run:

     ./compile.py -F 40 -P 2199023288321 fw-init
-2- To run the code for Shamir secret sharing scheme locally use:
+2- To run the code for Shamir's secret sharing scheme locally use:

     Scripts/shamir.sh fw-init

-At the end of the protocol the clear BF is stored in BF.text file under the MPSPDZ main directory.
+At the end of the protocol, the clear BF is stored in BF.text file under the MPSPDZ main directory.

 To run on different machines, follow the instructions:

 1- Set the ip addresses in a MPSPDZ/HOST.txt file

-2- For Shamire scheme run for machines 0, 1, and 3 consecutively:
+2- For the Shamir scheme run for machines 0, 1, and 3 consecutively:

     ./shamir-party.x 0 fw-init -ip HOSTS -N 3
     ./shamir-party.x 1 fw-init -ip HOSTS -N 3